shimmy568/blog/source/_posts/docker-nodejs.md

 $ docker run -p 8080:3000 -d test-app
 ```

-Only downside to this is we cant see the logs, to do this we have to do as follows
+The only downside to this is we can't see the logs, to do this we have to do as follows

 ```bash
 $ docker run -p 8080:3000 -d test-app